-Applications will open in late-September for the Summer 2018 term.
+Applications are now open for the Summer 2018 term.

 Once applications open, click the "Apply Now

 " button at the top of the page to begin.
 When your application is completed, your application will be reviewed and a decision will be made.
 You will be notified of the decision through the HogsAbroad portal.

 If you don't yet have your passport, don't worry!
 You do not need a physical copy of your passport in order to apply for the program.
 However

 , if you don't already have a passport, please be proactive and begin your passport application